tolstoyevsky/pieman/README.md

 ##### CREATE_ONLY_CHROOT=false

 Makes Pieman restrict itself to creating only a chroot environment based on the operating system specified via `OS`.
-The chroot environment can be used immediately or later to reduce the time of building images.
+The chroot environment is stored in `build/${PROJECT_NAME}/chroot` and can be used immediately or later to reduce the time of building images.
 See `BASE_DIR`.

 ##### LOCALE="en_US.UTF-8"